sarashaban/DMREF_Computational_Screening/README.md

 # DMREF_Computational_Screening

- Here you can find the materials for our paper 'High-throughput Computational Screening  of Hydrocarbon Molecules for Long-wavelength Infrared Imaging'
+This repository contains the code and results for the paper 'High-throughput Computational Screening  of Hydrocarbon Molecules for Long-wavelength Infrared Imaging'.